Astigmatism is a term used for the irregular shape of the surface of the eye called the cornea.

 When the cornea heals, it usually has a more even and spherical curve.
 This can cause moderate to severe pain.

 A much thinner layer is affected, making the eye less vulnerable to damage or injury, compared with PRK.
+This surgery is sometimes preferred if someone has a thin cornea and is unable to have Lasik.
 However, it is usually more painful than LASIK.